MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/RUNMODAL-Function--Page-.md

  Unlike the [PAGE.RUN Function](PAGE.RUN-Function.md), the variable is not automatically cleared after this function runs.

- If the page that you specify does not exist, then a compile\-time error occurs.
+ If the page that you specify does not exist, then a compile-time error occurs.

 ## Property Value/Return Value
  Type: Action